TheDescend/elevatorbot/README.md

 ElevatorBot sometimes uses discord emojis.
 Since you are not in the server where the emojis are from, these will display as IDs for you.
 If you want to change that, you need to change the IDs in `/ElevatorBot/static/emojis.py`.

+## Security

+Make sure to change the default passwords in `settings.toml`.
+If you decide to add ports to the `docker-compose.yml` be aware that docker will try to publish them externally, whether your firewall allows it or not.